 The certified prosthetists at D&J and MDOP are dedicated to helping our patients with limb loss return to normal function with the comfort, appearance and performance you need and deserve.
-We custom design your prosthesis in our laboratory, according to your specific form and physical requirements, and fabricate it using high quality materials and components.
-These may include thermoplastics, carbon fiber, metals, elastic, EVA and fabric, or a combination of similar materials, as specified by your physician and best suited to your particular needs.
-D&J and MDOP also stands on the cutting edge of technology as two of the select companies bringing you the latest innovations for bionics and prosthetics.
+We custom design your prosthesis in our fabrication lab, according to your specific form and physical requirements.
+We fabricate our devices using high quality materials and components.
+D&J and MDOP strive to provide our patient’s with cutting edge technology in order to bring you the latest innovations in this field.

 After we fabricate your prosthesis, we work closely with you, your physician and your therapist.
 In this way, we ensure optimal fit, functionality, comfort and appearance.
-We also educate you on the use and care of your prosthesis, and we follow up through the life of the prosthesis.
+We spend time educating you on the care and use of you prosthesis to ensure you are comfortable and confident using your new device.

 Regardless of how a limb is lost—in an unforeseen accident or by a planned amputation— we understand the trauma involved.
-We know that amputees need a prosthetic team that works together for your success, so we assist you at every step of the way and serve as your resource in every aspect of your care.
+We know that amputees need a prosthetic team that works together for your success, so we assist you at every step of the way and serve as your resource in all aspects of care.

 What to Expect

 Whenever possible, we consult with our patients prior to their amputation surgery.
 During these visits, we answer your questions and begin planning your post-operative treatment.
 This initial meeting often alleviates some of the anxieties you may have regarding such a major, life changing surgery.

 Whether we meet before or after your surgery, we will take time to get to know you, so that we can tailor our service to meet your specific needs.
 It is not just the functional outcome we hope to affect; it is the quality of life for each individual we are privileged to serve.